Spiced Vanilla Pudding

-2. The next day, use a slotted spoon to fish out the cloves, cardamom pods, and cinnamon sticks.
+2. The next day, use a slotted spoon to remove the cloves, cardamom pods, and cinnamon sticks.

-3. Pour the infused almond and tapioca mixture into a medium saucepan and add the remaining ingredients.
+3. Pour the infused almond-milk-and-tapioca mixture into a medium saucepan and add the remaining ingredients.

 4. Cook over medium heat, whisking constantly, for about 6 minutes, or until the liquid is quite thick.
-Turn off the heat but continue whisking vigorously – the mixture should continue to thicken and is ready when the whisk leaves marks as you lift it from the pudding.
+Turn off the heat but continue whisking vigorously—the mixture should continue to thicken and will be ready when the whisk leaves marks as you lift it from the pudding.

 5. Set aside and let cool to room temperature.
 Once cooled, use a powerful blender to blend until smooth.
 Chill thoroughly in the fridge before serving.